pran-av/OpenToWork/DATABASE_SETUP.md

    - Pauses all ACTIVE campaigns in the project
    - Once archived, project cannot be unarchived (enforced by trigger)

+5. **is_campaign_available_for_leads(p_campaign_id UUID)**
+   - Returns BOOLEAN
+   - Security definer function that checks if a campaign is available for lead submission
+   - Returns TRUE if campaign is ACTIVE and project is not archived
+   - Used by RLS policy on leads table to allow public INSERT
+   - Bypasses RLS on projects table to check is_archived status

 ## Row Level Security (RLS)

 **Status**: Enabled on all tables (Phase 2)